hasibshaif/Criss-Cross-Currency-Converter/README.md

 ## Inspiration

-While on vacation in Saudi Arabia, I found it annoying that I had to constantly open up a browser tab to convert currencies.
+While on vacation abroad, I found it annoying that I had to constantly open up a browser tab to convert currencies.
 There were also no ad-free apps that could help me easily convert currencies, so I decided to tackle this problem on my own and create a currency converter for future trips.